Governments move closer to deal at biodiversity conference | Science-Environment

 - Country:

-There were signs Sunday that negotiators were closing in on a deal at a UN conference that would protect nature and provide financing to set up protected areas and restore degraded ecosystems.
+There were signs that negotiators were closing in on a historic deal at a UN conference that would be the most significant effort to protect the world's land and oceans and provide a critical infusion of money to save biodiversity in the developing world.

+China, which holds the presidency at the United Nations Biodiversity Conference, or COP15, released a draft framework Sunday morning that calls for restoring 30% of land and water considered important for biodiversity be conserved by 2030.
+Currently, 17% of terrestrial and 10% of marine areas are protected.
+It also calls for a redoubling of efforts to conserve threatened species, minimize the impacts of climate change and reduce pollution.

 The financing has been among the most contentions issues, with delegates from 70 African, South American and Asian countries walking out of negotiations Wednesday.
 They returned several hours later.